Academy at Ivy Ridge

-Academy at Ivy Ridge was an independent privately owned and operated for-profit behavior modification facility in Ogdensburg, New York, that marketed itself as "a boarding school ... for troubled teenagers."
+Academy at Ivy Ridge was an independent privately owned and operated for-profit abuse facility in Ogdensburg, New York, that marketed itself as "a boarding school ... for troubled teenagers."
 The 2024 Netflix documentary series The Program: Cons, Cults, and Kidnapping documented the conditions at the facility and the lasting impact it had on the people who attended it.

 Ownership and affiliation

 The institution was owned by a business partnership consisting of the Jason G. Finlinson Corporation and the Joseph and Alyn Mitchell Corporation.
 The property on which the school stood was purchased in 2001 by Robert Browning Lichfield Family Limited of Toquerville, Utah, and the school opened later that year in affiliation with the World Wide Association of Specialty Programs and Schools (WWASPS).
 In 2003, the New York Times reported that the school's director had previously been an administrator at Casa by the Sea.
 In January 2006, Ivy Ridge announced that it had withdrawn from WWASPS the previous November because of the negative media attention that WWASPS was receiving.
 However, the Teen Help subsidiary of WWASPS was still marketing for the school as late as March 2007.